aadps/ultraviolet/README.md

+Update: So God is just this powerful that I don't need to actually use this piece of software.
+Glory, glory, hallelujah!
+He just helped me again and I can't believe it!
+Anyway I am going to finish this by His instruction as a humble attempt to glorify His name.

+---

 So did you really do the project for Prof. Yanif Ahmad?

 So did YOU really do the project for Prof. Yanif Ahmad?